KIziName/Smart-PyInstaller/README.md

 ## Usage
 1. Place `Pyinstaller.py` in your project folder (next to `main.py`).
+2. Place the icon next to Pyinstaller.py (in the folder).
-2. Run: ` Pyinstaller.py`
+3. Run: ` Pyinstaller.py`
-3. Answer the prompts (EXE name, console mode, admin rights).
+4. Answer the prompts (EXE name, console mode, admin rights).
-4. The final `.exe` will appear in the `dist` folder.
+5. The final `.exe` will appear in the `dist` folder.

 ## Features
 - Automatically finds `main.py`